Juvenile Court Basics

 - These people are sometimes called juvenile probation officers.

-- The officers review the criminal complaints filed against juveniles, make referrals to the County Attorney's office for prosecution and make recommendations to the court.
+- The officers review the cases filed against juveniles, make referrals to the County Attorney's office for initiation of a proceeding and make recommendations to the court.

 - Once a child is adjudicated to be a delinquent child, the Juvenile Court Services Department is responsible for monitoring the child's progress and making recommendations to the court regarding the child's future.